Skip to main content

 ECCH delivers defibrillator training to Suffolk community

-Over 30 enthusiastic individuals turned out to Wenhaston Village Hall to learn how to use the defibrillators they have at 2 locations in the village.
-As well as learning about cardiac arrest and defibrillators, the training also covered CPR for adults and children, heart attack and choking.
+Over 30 residents turned out to Wenhaston Village Hall for a training session with ECCH Training Officer Simon Drewett.
+As well as learning about cardiac arrest and defibrillators, he also talked to them about CPR for adults and children, and how to respond in the event of a heart attack or choking episode.

-Those attending asked lots of fantastic questions and were very eager to learn how to help save a life.
+Those attending asked lots of questions and were very eager to learn how to help save a life.

 Did you know?
 Less than 1 in 10 people in the UK survive an out-of-hospital cardiac arrest.
 Two big factors that play a part in this are: